Linguistics575/575_OCR/util/scripts/readme.md

        If this is specified, then debugging messages are written to the screen, tracking the operations.

 ## Running the Script From Condor
+### The Condor Command File
+Since scanning a 500-page document could possibly take as much as four hours to complete, it is best to run the scanning utility on Condor so that it runs in the background.
+This cuts down on overuse of the server and lets you do other work while the scan is taking place.

+In the directory, you can see a sample SCAN_ALL.cmd file.
+This provides the instructions to Condor to let it know what to do.
+To scan the documents you are interseted in, you need to modify the "arguments" setting in the file.
+An example looks like this:

+---
+arguments	= "-i sample -o tmp -r 800 -f sample_journal.pdf"
+---

+This will read the file in "sample/sample_journal.pdf" and output the results to the directory "tmp/sample_journal", creating the sample_journal directory if necessary.
+To read your files, change the Input directory (-i value) and Files (-f values).
+For example, to read the files "file1.pdf" and "file2.pdf" from a directory called "myRepsitory" on your account, the arguments would look something like this:

+---
+arguments	= "-i /home/myAccount/myRepository -o /home/myAccount/myScannedFiles -r 800 -f file1.pdf file2.pdf"
+---

+If you want to read all of the PDF files in one directory, set the -i value to that directory, and leave out the -f value, like this:

+---
+arguments      = "-i /home/myAccount/myRepository -o/home/myAccount/myScannedFiles -r 800"
+---

+### Running the Condor Process
+Once you have set the arguments as you want them, type the command:

+    $ condor_submit SCAN_ALL.cmd

+This will start the process in the background.

+To see the status of the process, type the command:

+    $ condor_q

+and look for your account ID in the list of processes.
+The entry should look something like this:

+---
+OWNER    BATCH_NAME      SUBMITTED   DONE   RUN    IDLE   HOLD  TOTAL JOB_IDS . . .
+lindbe2  CMD: scan_al   5/17 11:21      _      1      _      _      1 103814.0
+---

+You will usually see a "1" under "IDLE" early on.
+To make sure it is working correctly, it is a good idea to wait until the condor_q command shows this under "RUN", telling you the process has started.

+If the process ends early, the errors will be listed in the file "scan.err".

 ## Issues
+### Tesseract Warning Messages
+Some warnings will be reported by the scanner ("Tesseract") which are ignorable, but unfortunately cannot be prevented from being written to the scan.err file.
+These can look something like this:

+---
+Warning in pixReadFromTiffStream: bpp = 48; stripping 16 bit rgb samples down to 8
+Page 1
+Warning in pixReadMemTiff: tiff page 1 not found
+---

+### ImageMagick GhostScript incompatibilities
+Due to some issues with the image extraction code, which calls the ImageMagick application, and the current version of GhostScript on Patas, some PDF files cannot be read on Patas.
+If this happens, the error will be reported in the log file in the document output directory.

+---
+Could not create image files from "tmp/sample_journal/page_0000.tiff"
+    Abandonining text extraction.
+---